 Resolved to be Blessed

-There are seven resolutions from this psalm that lead to our overall resolution to be blessed.
+Psalm 1 presents seven resolutions to achieve this overall resolution to be blessed.

 1. Resolve to Be Blessed by Not Receiving Wicked Counsel

-How blessed is the man who does not walk in the counsel of the wicked!
-The term "counsel" means advice or plans.
-The blessed person does not receive wicked advice from wicked people—unbelievers whose lifestyle is characterized by wickedness.
+How blessed is the one who does not walk in the counsel of the wicked!
+"Counsel" means advice or plans.
+The blessed person rejects wicked advice from wicked people—unbelievers whose lives are characterized by guilt and ungodliness.

-A blessed person does not listen to an unbeliever's counsel if they want immovable, unshakable pleasure.
-Unbelievers can say true things due to common grace—doctors can give good medical advice, financial planners can help manage money, scientists can teach truths about creation.
-But they cannot explain why we should follow that advice or how it glorifies God.
+A blessed person does not listen to an unbeliever's counsel if they want unshakable happiness.
+Unbelievers can say true things—doctors give health advice, financial planners offer money tips, scientists explain creation—due to common grace.
+But they cannot explain why to follow it or how it glorifies God.

-This doesn't mean total isolation from unbelievers, but our interactions should not make us like them.
-Instead, they should hear the gospel.
-Unbelievers give counsel out of allegiance to sin and Satan, much like Satan's original questioning of God's word, which robbed Adam and Eve of blessing.
+This doesn't mean total isolation from unbelievers, as Proverbs advises engaging fools to expose error and share the gospel.
+Our interactions should make unbelievers like Christ, not us like them.
+Unbelievers give counsel out of allegiance to sin and Satan, often questioning God's word, just as Satan did with Adam and Eve.

 2. Resolve to Be Blessed by Not Living Like a Sinner